Tk_WindowId returns the X identifier for tkwin, or NULL if no X window has been created for tkwin yet.

 Tk_IsContainer returns a non-zero value if tkwin is a container, and that some other application may be embedding itself inside tkwin.

-Tk_IsMapped returns a non-zero value if tkwin is mapped and zero if tkwin isn't mapped.
+Tk_IsMapped returns a non-zero value if tkwin is mapped and zero if tkwin is not mapped.

-Tk_IsTopLevel returns a non-zero value if tkwin is a top-level window (its X parent is the root window of the screen) and zero if tkwin isn't a top-level window.
+Tk_IsTopLevel returns a non-zero value if tkwin is a top-level window (its X parent is the root window of the screen) and zero if tkwin is not a top-level window.

 Tk_ReqWidth and Tk_ReqHeight return information about the window's requested size.
 These values correspond to the last call to Tk_GeometryRequest for tkwin.